energietransitie/needforheat-p1-base-hardware/docs/documentation.md

 Q1 and Q2 form a level-shifter circuit that allows the 3.3V output from the M5Stack CoreInk to give a 5V output to the smart meter.
 This signals that data can be sent from the smart meter to the P1-BASE.

 #### Internal Splitter
+In the original design there wasn’t an internal splitter.
+Instead of this “the client” would get a package with pre-wired items.
+This was both messy and confusing for “the client”.
+This is why there was chosen to use an internal splitter in this design.

+To design the splitter there were some things to consider beforehand.
+One of these problems was how the other device could be connected to the splitter to either get or don’t get information.
+Normally this wouldn’t be much of an issue.
+The main problem would be if the other device was connected through ground.
+This would result in the data port being stuck as a logical 0 and the other device not being able to request data.

+Because of this issue there were diodes added.
+These make it so the current could not go to the ground while not restricting the device from requesting data.
+Another issue is what device is allowed to send a data request to the smart meter.
+A device that could ask for information is called a master, and a device that cant request it is called a slave.
+It can change what device needs to be dependent on the devices themselves.

+Because of this a dip switch was added where slipping the switch would make a device switch between being a master or a slave.
+One of the switches though is used to make it so the smart meter will always send data regardless even when de device doesn’t requesting it.

 #### Important information
 * R7 and Q3 should not be assembled on the PCB.
 These are included in the PCB in case the optocoupler (U1) is not fast enough for the signals